CLOCTools/lds-ctrl-est/misc/docs-hugo/content/docs/getting-started/getting-started.md

 2. vcpkg fails on configuration

   Try running `./bootstrap-vcpkg` from the `vcpkg` folder and try again.
 If that doesn't work, try updating vcpkg to a newer version (in the source control tab, click on the commit hash by the vcpkg repo then select from the dropdown) and running `boostsrap-vcpkg` again.
+You can also try upgrading your system (e.g., `apt update`, `apt upgrade`).

 3. `Could not find Python3 (missing: Python3_NumPy_INCLUDE_DIRS NumPy)`